 On February 21, 2003, the Company acquired Highland Group Industries ("Highland") from the shareholders and option holders of Highland and FNL Management Corp.
-The total consideration paid was \$73.5 million.
-Highland is a market-leading supplier of cargo management products and a full line supplier of vehicle protection products, specializing in products that help people safely load, anchor, secure, tow, carry, trailer, and organize cargo, as well as protect the vehicle and its cargo area.
+The total consideration paid was \$73.5

-4. Goodwill and Other Intangible Assets
+3. Goodwill and Other Intangible Assets

 Changes in the carrying amount of goodwill for the six months ended June 30, 2004 are as follows: